nachojeda/genAI/README.md

 # Generative AI Use Cases

 ## Introduction
 Welcome to the "Generative AI Use Cases" repository!
 This space is dedicated to exploring various applications of Generative AI across multiple domains.
-Our goal is to provide a comprehensive introduction to the innovative and diverse ways in which AI is transforming industries and creative processes.
+The goal is to provide a comprehensive introduction to the innovative and diverse ways in which AI is transforming industries and creative processes.

 ## Table of Contents
 - [About the Project](#about-the-project)